deetech™ vs Sensity AI: Which Is Better for Insurance Claims?

 Sensity’s forensic approach, while technically impressive, creates several challenges for insurance use cases:

-• 35 minutes per manual review.
-Sensity’s forensic analysis workflow involves significant manual analyst time per item.
-For a law enforcement investigation examining a handful of critical pieces of evidence, this is acceptable.
-For an insurance carrier processing thousands of claims daily, it is not.
+- Forensic-depth analysis, not high-throughput screening.
+Sensity’s platform is designed for thorough forensic investigation of individual items — the kind of detailed analysis required for law enforcement evidence and court proceedings.
+While Sensity reports saving approximately 35 minutes per case compared to fully manual review, the workflow still involves significant analyst interaction per item.
+For a law enforcement investigation examining a handful of critical pieces of evidence, this level of depth is valuable.
+For an insurance carrier processing thousands of claims daily, the per-item analyst involvement does not scale.

-Deetech approaches the deepfake detection problem from the opposite direction.
-Rather than starting with forensic investigation and trying to scale it for insurance, Deetech started with insurance operations requirements and built detection technology to meet them.
+deetech™ approaches the deepfake detection problem from the opposite direction.
+Rather than starting with forensic investigation and trying to scale it for insurance, deetech™ started with insurance operations requirements and built detection technology to meet them.

 Designed for claims volume:

-The fundamental difference is architectural.
-Deetech’s three-layer defense is built for the volume and speed of insurance claims:
+The fundamental difference is architectural. deetech™‘s three-layer defense is built for the volume and speed of insurance claims:

 This architecture means an insurer processing 10,000 claims per day can screen every single media submission without creating a bottleneck.
 Sensity’s architecture would require thousands of analyst-hours per day for the same volume.